Robert Brett: Lieutenant governor of Alberta

 Robert Brett was appointed the second lieutenant governor of Alberta by Prince Arthur, Duke of Connaught and Strathearn, Governor General, on October 20, 1915, on the advice of Prime Minister Robert Borden.
 Brett was re-appointed for a second term on December 16, 1920.

 In 1918, Premier Charles Stewart requested Brett retire Attorney General Charles Wilson Cross, who had refused to tender his resignation in hopes a compromise with the premier could be reached.
 After 12 days had passed without a response from Cross, Brett signed an order in council removing Charles Cross from his position, the first time in Alberta a lieutenant governor removed a cabinet member.

 Robert Brett's term as lieutenant governor ended upon his successor William Egbert's appointment on October 29, 1925.

 Later life

 Robert Brett died in Calgary on September 16, 1929; he was buried in the Banff Cemetery.

 Honours

-Brett received an Honorary Doctor of Laws from the University of Alberta in 1915.
+Brett received an honorary doctorate of laws from the University of Alberta in 1915.
 The City of Edmonton named Robert Brett Park in his honour.
 The Banff Curling Club, which Brett helped found in 1900, named the Brett Trophy in his honour.

-Mount Brett, a 2,984-metre mountain located southwest of Banff was named in his honour in 1916.
+Mount Brett, a 2,984-metre mountain southwest of Banff, was named in his honour in 1916.